woonsanko/hippo-davstore-demo/README.md

 - Log on by admin/admin
 - Click on the "Content" perspective.
 - Select "Image" or "Asset" in the dropdown located near the left top corner.
-- Click or create folder and try to upload image files or asset (e.g, pdfs) files.
+- Click or create a folder and try to upload image files or asset (e.g, PDF) files.
-- Tip: you need to hover your mouse on a tree node to find/click on action buttons.
+- Tip: you need to hover your mouse on a tree node to find and click on the action buttons.
-- You can see some logs in the WsgiDAV server as well when it's used.
+- You can see some logs in the WsgiDAV server as well if it's used.

 ### (Optional) Discovering Content Identity through CMS Console

 - Visit http://localhost:8080/cms/console/
 - Log on by admin/admin
-- Find any binary property (under gallery or asset) which contains data bigger than 16KB (by default, a CachingDataStore stores binary only when the data is bigger than 16KB).
+- Find any binary property (under gallery or asset) which contains data bigger than 16KB (by default, a ```CachingDataStore``` stores binary only when the data is bigger than 16KB).
 - You will be able to find "Content Identity: (Show)" next to the "Upload" button.
 Click on "(Show)" link to retrieve the content identity.
-- You can even figure out where the real binary file is stored in the backend (e.g, WebDAV, SFTP, etc.) by the "Content Identity" value.
+- You can possibly figure out where the real binary file is stored in the backend (WebDAV or SFTP) by the "Content Identity" value.